 Agile metrics are a crucial part of an agile software development process.
 They help software teams monitor productivity across workflow stages, access software quality, as well as introduce more clarity to the development process.
-Metrics in agile software development can also help scrum and kanban masters keep track of their teams’ well-being.
+Metrics in agile software development can also help a scrum/kanban master keep track of their teams’ well-being.

 Agile Quality Metrics

-This group of agile development metrics will help you access the overall quality of the software product your team is building, as well as predict whether users will be satisfied with its quality.
+This group of agile software development metrics will help you assess the quality of your software product and predict whether the target audience will like it.

-This metric will help you identify the number of bugs after a build or release enters production.
-Using the escaped defects metric helps teams access the level of software qualify, although in a rather raw form.
+Escaped Defects will help you identify the number of bugs in a build or release after in enters production.
+This metric allows your team to access the quality of your software, although in a rather raw form.
 This is one of the agile quality metrics you should consider using: bugs on production always pose problems.

 NPS measures the reaction of users to a given release.
-The metric can help teams predict whether the users would recommend the software product or not.
-NPS is measured right before the release.
-Although one of agile software quality metrics in our list, Net Promoter Score can also be approached as a customer satisfaction metric.
+The metric can help teams predict whether users will recommend the software product.
+Net Promoter Score is measured right before the release.
+Although one of agile software quality metrics on our list, NPS can also be regarded as a customer satisfaction metric.

 Agile Productivity Metrics

-The following selection of agile development metrics helps to assess your team’s productivity in completing stories, tasks, and bigger bodies of work.
-The many useful agile productivity metrics will also help you predict the productivity of your team in forthcoming sprints, prevent bottlenecks, and tackle unexpected changes to the scope.
+The following selection of agile development metrics will help you assess your team’s productivity in completing stories, tasks, and bigger bodies of work.
+The many useful agile productivity metrics will also aid you in predicting the productivity of your team in forthcoming sprints, prevent bottlenecks, and tackle unexpected scope changes.

-This metric will let you monitor a story from the point when it enters the backlog until the sprint’s end or release stage.
-The lower the lead time, the more effective your development process is.
-Lead time is one of those agile metrics that allows for gaining an overarching perspective on the productivity of your development efforts.
+Lead Time allows for monitoring a story from the point when it enters a backlog to a sprint’s end (or to the moment of release).
+The lower it is, the more effective your development process is.
+Lead Time is one of those agile metrics that allows for gaining an overarching perspective on the productivity of your development efforts.

 Cycle Time (Control Chart)

-Part of the lead time metric, cycle time will help you assess the average speed with which your team fulfills a task.
+Part of the previous metric, Cycle Time will help you measure the average time your team needs to fulfill a task.
 If your team has short cycle times, it means they are highly effective.
 Concurrently, when your team’s cycle team is consistent, you can better predict how they will work in the future.
 This metric will also help you to quickly pinpoint the emerging bottlenecks in your agile software development process.

 Epic & Release Burndown

-These metrics (also visualised as charts) allow teams to track bigger bodies of work than sprint burndown can cover.
-One of the major benefits of epic and release burndown is that they help to manage “scope creep” — the adding of new requirements after the project was already defined.
+These metrics allow teams to track bigger bodies of work than Sprint Burndown can cover.
+One of the major benefits of Epic Burndown and Release Burndown is that they help to manage the scope creep — the addition of new requirements after the project scope was already defined.
 These agile metrics will help you ensure your team will not lose in productivity after, for example, the product owner on the client’s side tasks your team to add a new massive feature.

-Velocity is one of the most essential metrics in agile software development, allowing you to measure the average quantity of completed story points over several past sprints.
-Consequently, you can use the metric to foresee how effective your team will be in forthcoming sprints, making it a rather powerful planning means.
+Velocity is one of the most essential metrics in agile software development, allowing you to assess the average quantity of completed story points over several past sprints.
+You can use the metric to foresee how effective your team will be in the forthcoming sprints, making it a rather powerful planning tool.

 - Easy to measure